Facebook logo

 Dental Implant Surgery

-Before the surgery gets underway, a local anesthesia is applied to numb the treatment site.
+Before the surgery gets underway, a local anesthetic is applied to numb the treatment site.
 Therefore, you can look forward to a painless procedure.
 If you’re experiencing some anxiety about the implantation process, we can also provide sedation dentistry to calm your nerves.

 After verifying that you’re numb, the specialist will make an incision into your gums to gain access to your underlying bone.
 Then, a small hole will be drilled to allow for the insertion of the dental implant.
 Once the implant is placed, a protective cap will be added to protect the area while you heal.